sebasmonia/anyconnect/README.md

 2. You can set `anyconnect-modeline-indicator` to specify if you want to see a "VPN" indicator only when connected, all the time, or never.
 The default is `'connected`.

-3. By default `anyconnect-log-buffer-name` is "*VPN Log*".
+3. By default `anyconnect-log-buffer-name` is `*VPN Log*`.
 This buffer shows timestamped package messages and collects the output of process used to connect, which is very useful to debug

 ## Connection steps setup